-The Installation Guide for Trend MicroTM InterScanTM Web Security Virtual Appliance is intended to introduce the main features of the software and installation instructions for your production environment.
+The Administrator's Guide for Trend Micro is intended to provide in-depth information about the main features of the software.
 You should read through it prior to installing or using the software.

-Detailed information about how to use specific features within the software are available in the online help file and the online Knowledge Base at Trend Micro's Web site.
+For technical support, please refer to the Technical Support and Troubleshooting chapter for information and contact details.
+Detailed information about how to use specific features within the software are available in the Online Help file and online Knowledge Base at Trend Micro's Web site.

 Trend Micro is always seeking to improve its documentation.
+If you have questions, comments, or suggestions about this or any Trend Micro documents, please contact us at docs@trendmicro.com.
 Your feedback is always welcome.
-Evaluate this documentation on the following site:
+Please evaluate this documentation on the following site: